kedro-org/kedro-viz/STYLE_GUIDE.md

 ### Class names

 This project uses the [BEM naming convention](http://getbem.com/), to avoid conflicts, reduce rule specificity, and make classes easier to read and understand.
-To impove CSS maintainability we [reduce rule specificity](https://css-tricks.com/strategies-keeping-css-specificity-low/) and avoid nesting CSS selectors as much as possible.
+To impove CSS maintainability we [reduce rule specificity](https://css-tricks.com/strategies-keeping-css-specificity-low/) and avoid nesting CSS selectors.

 We use the `pipeline-` prefix for most HTML/CSS classes, to reduce the risk of clashes in the global namespace when this project is imported into other applications.
-It's important never
+It's important never to use global element selectors or generic classes like `.header`.

 <!-- @TODO Explain usage of the 'kedro' class, Kedro-UI, and webfonts -->

 ### Variables

 We use Sass variables to declare colours and reuse values wherever useful.
 It's not necessary to declare every CSS unit value as a variable, but if a value is used in multiple places (for related reasons), then it makes sense to make it a variable - either locally in the component, or application-wide in `src/styles/_variables.scss`.
-Use a named variable instead of a number: it can clarify your intent, and help you avoid updates to the value in multiple places later on.
+Using a named variable instead of a number clarifies intent, and helps avoid updates to the value in multiple places later on.

 Avoid:
 ```scss